 Temporary

 A temporary employee, either salaried or hourly, is an employee who occupies an established position on a temporary basis.
-This employee is hired as interim replacements, to temporarily supplement the work force, or to assist in the completion of a specific project.
+This employee is hired as an interim replacement, to temporarily supplement the workforce, or to assist in completing a specific project.
 Employment assignments in this category are of a limited duration.
 These employees are not eligible for the benefit program.

 Casual